 Scale your Cluster

-Rather than you scaling each component by hand, we provide pre-made scale profiles that work for various throughput levels i.e scale_profile: prod provide components scaled for 1-4 TB/daily workload.
+Use the pre-made Hydrolix scale profiles that work for various throughput levels.
+For example, scale_profile: prod provides components scaled for a typical 1-4 TB/daily workload.

 Stateful components